nuxt/nuxt/CONTRIBUTING.md

 Searching for `getPort()` will reveal it's used to start new Nuxt processes during tests.
 It's been seen to stop working on macOS at times and may require you to manually set a port for testing.

-Another common issue is Nuxt process that may hang in memory when running fixture tests.
+Another common issue is Nuxt processes that may hang in memory when running fixture tests.
 A ghost process will often prevent subsequent tests from working.
 Run `ps aux | grep -i node` to inspect any hanging test processes if you suspect this happening.

 ## Opening PRs